-Telephone: 08 8429 3565 Email: alice.fistr@sa.gov.au
+Telephone: 08 8429 0165 Email: annabel.jones@sa.gov.au

-The Fisheries Policy and Management Unit of PIRSA Fisheries and Aquaculture undertakes activities such as day-to-day management, long-term planning and policy development for South Australian commercial, recreational and Aboriginal traditional fisheries.
+The Fisheries Management Unit of PIRSA Fisheries and Aquaculture undertakes activities such as day-to-day management, long-term planning and policy development for South Australian commercial, recreational and Aboriginal traditional fisheries.

-The Fisheries Policy and Management unit has the following core functions:
+The Fisheries Management unit has the following core functions:

-- Administer the Fisheries Management Act 2007 and regulations. - Day-to-day management of fisheries resources, to ensure catch and effort levels are commensurate with resource sustainability. - Develop and implement Management Plans, including Harvest Strategy development and ESD risk assessment, in accordance with the Fisheries Management Act 2007. - Provide advice to the Executive Director, Fisheries and Aquaculture, Minister for Primary Industries and Regional Development, Chief Executive and Deputy Chief Executive on matters relating to fisheries. - Represent the Executive Director, Fisheries and Aquaculture on committees and other forums on matters related to the administration of the Fisheries Management Act 2007. - Develop over-arching policy frameworks to support fisheries management. - Build and maintain relationships with key stakeholders, with a particular focus on the commercial and recreational fishing sectors. - Progress Australian Government recommendations under EPBC Act (1999) assessment.
+- Administer the Fisheries Management Act 2007 and regulations. - Day-to-day management of fisheries resources, to ensure catch and effort levels are commensurate with resource sustainability. - Develop and implement Management Plans, including Harvest Strategy development and ESD risk assessment, in accordance with the Fisheries Management Act 2007. - Provide advice to the Executive Director, Fisheries and Aquaculture, Minister for Primary Industries and Regional Development and the Chief Executive on matters relating to fisheries. - Represent the Executive Director, Fisheries and Aquaculture on committees and other forums on matters related to the administration of the Fisheries Management Act 2007. - Develop over-arching policy frameworks to support fisheries management. - Build and maintain relationships with key stakeholders, with a particular focus on the commercial and recreational fishing sectors. - Progress Australian Government recommendations under EPBC Act (1999) assessment.

-To provide day-to-day fisheries management services to the Sardine Fishery to government and industry, as well as advice and facilitation of fisheries policy and management issues, through the Fisheries Policy and Management Program.
+To provide day-to-day fisheries management services to the Sardine Fishery to government and industry, as well as advice and facilitation of fisheries policy and management issues, through the Fisheries Management Program.